St. Patrick Catholic Church supports the Diocese of St. Petersburg Safe Environment Program

 All Clergy, Staff and anyone entrusted with the care, responsibility, and or supervision of children, youth, or vulnerable adults or who wants unsupervised access to these vulnerable populations must successfully complete a Level 2 FBI/Florida Department of Law Enforcement background check performed by the Diocese of St. Petersburg based on electronic fingerprinting.
 In addition, one must successfully complete an online Safe Environment Program (SEP) training course.

 We are happy to have you join our Parish Ministry Family.
 Welcome!

 On behalf of St. Patrick Catholic Church, I want to thank you for your interest in giving your time and talent to serve as a volunteer for our parish.
 As a volunteer, you will need to fill out a Diocese of St. Petersburg volunteer application for St. Patrick Catholic Church in Tampa, FL.

 If you are volunteering for a ministry, which specifically works with children, youth, and/or vulnerable adults, there are special requirements, which we must follow.
-Both the Diocese of St. Petersburg and our Parish takes very seriously the importance of protecting all those who are most vulnerable.
-Before a volunteer can be allowed to serve children, youth, and/or vulnerable adults, an application form must be completed, and compliance with background screening and the Diocesan Safe Environment Program is required.
+Both the Diocese of St. Petersburg and our Parish take very seriously the importance of protecting all those who are most vulnerable.
+Before a volunteer can be allowed to serve children, youth, and/or vulnerable adults, an application form must be completed, and compliance with background screening and completion of the online safe environment coarse is required.